John Wilkes Booth: Reaction and pursuit

 Booth fled Ford's Theatre by a stage door to the alley, where his getaway horse was held for him by Joseph "Peanuts" Burroughs.
 The owner of the horse had warned Booth that the horse was high-spirited and would break halter if left unattended.
 Booth had left the horse with Edmund Spangler and Spangler arranged for Burroughs to hold it.

 Booth rode into southern Maryland, accompanied by David Herold, having planned his escape route to take advantage of the sparsely settled area's lack of telegraphs and railroads, along with its predominantly Confederate sympathies.
 He thought that the area's dense forests and the swampy terrain of Zekiah Swamp made it ideal for an escape route into rural Virginia.
-At midnight, Booth and Herold arrived at Surratt's Tavern on the Brandywine Pike, 9 mi from Washington, where they had stored guns and equipment earlier in the year as part of the kidnap plot.
+At midnight, Booth and Herold arrived at Surratt's Tavern on the Brandywine Pike, 9 mi from Washington, where they had stored their "shooting irons" and equipment as part of the kidnap plot.

-The duo then continued southward, stopping before dawn on April 15 for treatment of Booth's injured leg at the home of Dr. Samuel Mudd in St. Catharine, 25 mi from Washington.
+The duo then continued southward, stopping before dawn on April 15 for treatment of Booth's injured leg at the home of Samuel Mudd in St. Catharine, 25 mi from Washington.
 Mudd later said that Booth told him the injury occurred when his horse fell.
 The next day, Booth and Herold arrived at the home of Samuel Cox around 4 am.
 As the two fugitives hid in the woods nearby, Cox contacted Thomas A. Jones, his foster brother and a Confederate agent in charge of spy operations in the southern Maryland area since 1862.
 The War Department advertised a $100,000 reward ($ in USD) by order of Secretary of War Edwin M. Stanton for information leading to the arrest of Booth and his accomplices, and Federal troops were dispatched to search southern Maryland extensively, following tips reported by Federal intelligence agents to Colonel Lafayette C. Baker.